Today is the Feast Day of St. Bartholomew (Aramaic) who is identified as Nathanael (Hebrew, “gift of God”) in John’s Gospel.

 However, many modern scholars dispute this.
 They support the position of

 Markan Priority which claims that Mark’s Gospel was written first.
-In

-Others will say,
+Some will say,

 “Well, it doesn’t make any difference which Gospel was